UCC-Organism/uccorg-backend/README.md

 ----

-Code transfer in progress (code for development prototype is running in another environment and needs some refactoring before coming here).
+Code transfer in progress, and therefore currently defunct (code for development prototype is running in another environment and needs some refactoring before coming here).